 Otake-sensei was THE example of a martial artist/Budoka.
 He was a giant.
 One could say that he really embodied the art and exemplified its teachings to the fullest.
 He was Katori Shinto-ryu in more ways than one.
 Not only was he a swordsman par excellence, but frighteningly proficient with all the weapons in the curriculum of the ryu as well as with the Yawara portion of the curriculum.
 Otake-sensei was a human being from a bygone era, a living personification of warriors of the past.

 In addition to being a "Master" martial artist, he was a kind, caring and detail oriented teacher.
 He took great pains to make sure students understood not only the "how" but the "why" of what they were learning.
 He had a wonderful sense of humour and a very down to earth nature.
 Otake-sensei gave a lot to the art and kept it a living tradition.
 He will be sorely missed but his example and teachings will live on.
-Here at the Fumonkan dojo in Colorado we will strive to live up to his life and teaching.
+Marishiten-kai in North America will strive to live up to his life and teaching.